Backcountry Information for the East Central Adirondacks

 - Trail markers on Siamese Ponds Trail from the suspension bridge across the Sacandaga River to the ponds are now yellow.
 (2016)

 Vanderwhacker Mountain Wild Forest

-More about Trail Information for the Eastern Adirondacks:
+More about Backcountry Information for the East Central Adirondacks:

 - Northern Hudson River Special Management Area Map - Map of the Northern Portion of the Hudson River Special Management Area (HRSMA)